-If you don’t already know, RGB is model based around light (Red, Green and Blue) which is why this is used for things like web pages, hence backlit screens.
+RGB is a colour model based around light (Red, Green and Blue) therefore we use for things such as web pages that use backlit screens.

-When using images for print based products it is best practice to use the CMYK colour mode.
-This is made up of the printing inks Cyan, Magenta, Yellow and Black (Black taking the K for ‘Key’ colour).
-If you leave your artwork as RGB you run the risk of any bright colours being dulled down in the conversion process at the pre press stage in the printers.
-However if you can convert to CMYK beforehand you then have a better control and visual of what you will get in the final printed material.
+Using images for printing products, it is best practice using the CMYK colour mode.
+This is made up of printing inks Cyan, Magenta, Yellow and Black (Black taking the K for ‘Key’ colour).
+Leaving artwork as RGB runs the risk of any bright colours being dulled down when converting at the pre-press stage.
+Therefore, if you convert the artwork to CMYK beforehand you have better control and a visual of what you are getting on the final printed material.

-Choose Tools > Print Production > Convert Colors
+Secondly, choose Tools > Print Production > Convert Colours

 Select the RGB colour space